studerus/pepper-android-realtime-chat/README.md

 ### Common Issues

 #### "Not connected to server"
-- Check your Azure OpenAI API key and endpoint
+- Check your OpenAI or Azure OpenAI API key and endpoint
 - Verify internet connectivity
-- Ensure the deployment name matches your Azure setup
+- For Azure: Ensure the deployment name matches your Azure setup

 #### "Vision analysis not available"
 - Vision works automatically with gpt-realtime model